- Minimum Purchase:

 The October Glory red maple is botanically known as Acer rubrum “October glory” is very similar to the red sunset.
 The shape of the tree gives a round, oval shape.
 The leaf shape is more ovate.

 It is a fast-growing tree which is common among the maples.
-The root system is slow growing but can have enormous shallow roots.
+The root system is slow growing but can have large shallow roots.
 Which may not be friendly with sidewalks.
 It is ideal for areas that are sunny.
 You can also grow in full or partial shade.
-Pruning is needed to build a strong structure to the tree and is recommended in the red sunset maple as well.
+Pruning is needed to build a stable structure to the tree and is recommended in the red sunset maple as well.

 The autumn blaze red maple is a hybrid tree.
 It is a cross of the red and silver maple.
 It is the most requested tree in the USA.
 The shape of this maple is a combination of both the October glory red maple and the red sunset.
-Its shape is oval/round and upright.
+Its way is oval/round and upright.
 This tree has an ovate leaf which provides an impressive show in the fall.
 This is when the color of the leaves will change to yellow, red, or orange.
 The leaves on the autumn blaze red maple last longer than other red maples.

-Just like the true red maples, it is recommended to prune this tree to make it more sturdy.
+Just like the real red maples, it is recommended to prune this tree to make it more sturdy.
 This tree has low surface roots, so it is also a common enemy to sidewalks.
 It is a fast grower, therefore, is a plus when you need shade in the summer.

 An excellent choice for a shade tree.
 Whether you are trying to choose between the autumn blaze red maple, the October glory red maple or that of the red sunset.
 If it is a shade tree, you are in need of with a preference for a fast growing tree.
 Any of the trees will meet that requirement.
 They are all similar in their dazzling fall shows.
 That never seems to disappoint.